phpfunk/phpfunk.github.com/about/readme.md

 - You need an answer sometime this week: Email Me

 ### Always Ask Why
 Why is the most important metric to track.
 If you don't know why you are building something, stop.
 If you don't know why you are being asked to do a task, please stop.
 We should all be asking 'Why' when we don't know.
-It is the most important metric we can track.

 ### Ownership
 I expect that if you take the work, you own the work.
 If you are having issues, let's talk.
 I will not micromanage.
 I expect you to deliver what you say you will in the timeframe you agreed to.